ronaldbosma/call-apim-with-managed-identity/demos/demo.md

 **Execute the scenario**

+1. Open [tests.workflow.http](https://github.com/ronaldbosma/call-apim-with-managed-identity/blob/main/tests/tests.workflow.http) in Visual Studio Code.
+2. Replace `<your-call-protected-api-workflow-url>` with your Logic App workflow URL.
+   To get the Logic App workflow URL:
+   - Navigate to your Logic App resource in the Azure portal
+   - Open the `call-protected-api-workflow` workflow
+   - Click on the HTTP trigger (first step in the workflow)
+   - Copy the value of the "HTTP URL" from the trigger details
+   - Use this URL to replace `<your-call-protected-api-workflow-url>` in the file
-Execute the requests in the "Test requests for the Logic App workflow" section of the `tests.http` file:
+3. Execute the requests in the file:

-1. POST with `"httpMethod": "GET"` - Should succeed (200 OK) - the protected API requires `Sample.Read` role
+   - POST with `"httpMethod": "GET"` - Should succeed (200 OK) - the protected API requires `Sample.Read` role
-1. POST with `"httpMethod": "POST"` - Should succeed (200 OK) - the protected API requires `Sample.Write` role
+   - POST with `"httpMethod": "POST"` - Should succeed (200 OK) - the protected API requires `Sample.Write` role
-1. POST with `"httpMethod": "DELETE"` - Should fail (401 Unauthorized) - the protected API requires `Sample.Delete` role (not assigned)
+   - POST with `"httpMethod": "DELETE"` - Should fail (401 Unauthorized) - the protected API requires `Sample.Delete` role (not assigned)

 The `httpMethod` property in the request body determines which HTTP method the workflow uses to call the protected API, and the protected API determines the required role based on that HTTP method.